Promo code SPRING2022 will be automatically applied at checkout!

 Menstruation is a complex process occurring inside the uterus each month.
 Because of this, it's not surprising that these hormonal shifts would naturally lead to some symptoms as each phase takes place.

-Here are some other common symptoms of PMS you may experience before or during your time of the month.
-These symptoms may also occur due to the same factors that lead to period-related weight gain, such as changing hormone levels.
+Here are some other common symptoms of premenstrual syndrome (PMS) you may experience before or during your time of the month.
+These physical symptoms may also occur due to the same factors that lead to period-related weight gain, such as changing hormone levels.

 • Mood swings